Strata of toric hyperplane arrangements, zonotope lattice points, and the Bondal-Thomsen collection: Introduction

 \subsection{Acknowledgements}

 We thank Jeff Hicks, Oleg Lazarev, and all the authors of \cite{ballard2024king} for useful conversations that shaped our view of the combinatorics of the Bondal-Thomsen collection.
+Additionally, we thank the anonymous referee for comments that improved the paper.
 This paper resulted from the SHUR program for undergraduate research at Dartmouth College in Summer 2024.
 We are grateful to the other SHUR organizer (Ina Petkova) and participants (Ashton Lewis, Zachary Okajli, and Benjamin Shapiro) for contributing to a stimulating summer research environment.

 A.H., D.P., S.S., and B.S. were supported by National Science Foundation grant DMS-2404882.
 The SHUR program was supported by Dartmouth College and by National Science Foundation CAREER grant DMS-2145090.